- Factors that influence video production costs

 Do it yourself (almost free)

 The cheapest option is to use your smartphone or a DSLR camera.
 As a rule, if it has decent audio, then it’ll do the job.
-But because it won’t have the production value, this type of video really needs quality content to carry it.
+But because it won’t have the production value, this type of video needs quality content to carry it.
 Just remember not to be too ambitious if you haven’t got the resources to pull it off.
 And maybe take an online course in video production to make sure you avoid some of the obvious mistakes.

 Freelancers (approximately £500 – £3000)

 Freelancers can normally do the job for less than a production company.
 Ideally, you want someone who can do everything – an all-rounder who can produce and edit and help with concept creation and shooting.
 You can expect the equipment they use to be modest but still professional.

 The downside to this is that an all-rounder won’t be good at everything.
 You’ll also be completely at the mercy of that person – if they have one style, you’ll have to go with that, and if they go on holiday or have other clients, they might take ages to make changes.
 Many freelancers don’t take much of a strategic approach either.

 To find a good freelancer you can look on directory websites like mandy.com and Production Base, but we find just asking around is the best way.
 Most people know someone who works in video production.
 Also, look on Vimeo for showreels and try contacting the publisher yourself.